-This type went into production as FES-360 Series, which at the time of writing (April 2019) is still in production, although only for existing customers.
+This type went into production as FES-360 Series, which at the time of writing (December 2020) is still in production, although only for existing customers, and apparently scheduled to be discontinue.
 The above illustration appears to be an approximate guide; FES-360 is covered far more precisely in Japanese patent S56-96418A (filed in December 1979) and US patent US4370533 (filed in December 1980).
 These documents show for example how the leaf spring passes all the way through the plunger and into the keystem (which may in fact offer it some reinforcement against being snapped).

 FES-360 has the advantage of being able to used fully discretely, unlike all of the other variants.
 The contact assembly is a clip-in block that attaches to the bottom of the switch, which implies that it was not the original design.
 The suggestion is that Fujitsu wanted to re-use the existing contact assembly design in a discrete switch, although they still had to significantly reduce the leverage of the actuator leaf to bring the switch assembly within the space of a single-unit 19 mm grid switch.
 The US patent indicates that this switch was designed for ease of assembly.

 US patent 4529849 (filed in April 1984 and preceded by Japanese patent H0445924 in April 1983) covers two products.
 Chiefly it documents integrated membrane leaf spring.
 This type has never been observed: it replaces the metal dome contact assembly with one that uses a single key three-layer membrane that connects to a pair of solder terminals.